MaastrichtU-IDS/dsri-helm-charts/README.md

 Helm charts to easily deploy Data Science workspaces and services on Kubernetes and OpenShift.
 Developed for the [Data Science Research Infrastructure](https://maastrichtu-ids.github.io/dsri-documentation/) at Maastricht University

-Checkout the `charts` folder for the charts available
+Checkout the `charts` folder to browse the charts available:

 * VisualStudio Code server
 * JupyterLab
+* RStudio

 ## Install